vmware-archive/vsphere-storage-for-docker/README.md

 # Known Issues

 -  Volume metadata file got deleted while removing volume from VM(placed on Esx2) which is in use by another VM(placed on Esx1) [#1191](https://github.com/vmware/docker-volume-vsphere/issues/1191).
 It's an ESX issue and will be available in the next vSphere release.
+-  Full volume name with format like "volume@datastore" cannot be specified in the compose file for stack deployment. [#1315](https://github.com/vmware/docker-volume-vsphere/issues/1315).
+It is a docker compose issue and a workaround has been provided in the issue.

 ## Contact us